Let's talk

 SOLUTION

-Enter was hired to mitigate the judicial costs of operating in Brazil.
+Enter was hired to mitigate the litigation costs of operating in Brazil.
 The solution was structured as an end-to-end workflow, divided in four stages.

 01